ChrisBertrandDotNet/ST-Recover/readme.md

 ## License

-The license for the source code and the binaries is the Ms-RL, which globally allows you to reproduce the code, modify it, distribute it, but you have to make the source code of the modifications available.
+The license for the source code and the binaries is the [Ms-RL](https://opensource.org/licenses/MS-RL), which globally allows you to reproduce the code, modify it, distribute it, but you have to publish the source code of the modifications.
-Also, it is patent-free.
+Additionally, this software is patent-free.

 ## Slow disks